awsdocs/amazon-sns-developer-guide/doc_source/sms_preferences.md

 # Setting SMS messaging preferences<a name="sms_preferences"></a>

-Use Amazon SNS to specify preferences for SMS messaging, such as how your deliveries are optimized \(for cost or for reliable delivery\), your monthly spending limit, how message deliveries are logged, and whether to subscribe to daily SMS usage reports\.
+Use Amazon SNS to specify preferences for SMS messaging\.
+For example, you can specify whether to optimize deliveries for cost or reliability, your monthly spending limit, how deliveries are logged, and whether to subscribe to daily SMS usage reports\.

 These preferences take effect for every SMS message that you send from your account, but you can override some of them when you send an individual message\.
 For more information, see [Publishing to a mobile phone](sms_publish-to-phone.md)\.